mobarski/morty/design/loops.md

 |                 addr val | 1939,1927,1938,1934,1950,1948,1975 | 1944 | 15.61 |
 |            addr from val | 2010,2000,1995,2001,2083,2012,2045 | 2020 | 31.99 |
 |  addr  step  target  val | 1999,1987,1996,1994,2073,2000,2067 | 2016 | 36.78 |

+While the performance of 4 item frame is only 5% worse than the simplest case it requires 4 times more return stack cells.

 ## Lang